Merida’s Best Photo Spots

 Known as the “Yellow City,” Izamal is a jewel of a colonial city, with almost all the buildings painted an egg-yolk yellow.
 The town’s main attraction is the Franciscan Monastery of Izamal, which features a towering yellow pyramid at its center.
 This unique structure provides an excellent opportunity to experiment with angles and composition.
 Not to mention it is stunning to look at.

 But Izamal is not just about the monastery.
-The town’s quaint streets are lined with charming cobblestone alleyways, providing endless photo opportunities.
-Capture the locals going about their daily routines, or explore the town’s artisan markets to add some cultural flair to your shots.
-Additionally there are Mayan pyramids, colonial-style buildings, parks and plazas, horses and buggies, and lots of people-watching.
+The quaint streets are lined with charming cobblestone alleyways, providing endless photo opportunities.
+Capture the locals’ daily routines, or explore the town’s artisan markets to add cultural flair to your shots.
+Additionally, there are Mayan pyramids, colonial-style buildings, parks and plazas, horses and buggies, and lots of people-watching.

 Progreso

 Just a short drive or bus ride, the coastal town of Progreso is the closest beach to Merida.
-With its long stretches of pristine beaches it is a hidden gem and a lovely day trip option.
-Plus there are endless opportunities to capture stunning images.
+Its long, pristine beaches make it a hidden gem and a lovely day trip option.
+Plus, there are endless opportunities to capture stunning images.

 Visit a Cenote